Lymphangiectasia: Diagnosis

 Diagnosis is through biopsy.
 The presence of hypoproteinemia, decreased blood lymphocytes, and decreased cholesterol support the diagnosis.
 Hypocalcemia (low calcium) is also seen due to poor absorption of vitamin D and calcium, and secondary to low protein binding of calcium.
 Medical ultrasonography may show striations in the intestinal mucosa indicating dilated lacteals.
 Computerized tomography (CT) can show low attenuation material within the bowel walls which corresponds to lipid-containing chylous fluid within the dilated lymphatic vessels.

 Treatment

-Treatment is multifactorial.
-A diet very low in fat and high in high quality protein is essential.
-By limiting a dog's fat intake, the amount of intestinal lymph that is formed is reduced which also reduces pressure within these faulty ducts.
-Less pressure means less lymph leakage and a reduction of symptoms.
-Diets for dogs with lymphangiectasia should not have more than 20% of their calories coming from fat.
-Treatment of humans can also involve the use of MCT (medium-chain triglycerides) oil and/or the drug octreotide.
-In dogs, fat soluble vitamins (A, D, E, and K) should be supplemented.
-Corticosteroid treatment may be required for life.
-Antibiotics can be used to treat bacterial overgrowth.
-With a very low serum albumin, transfusion with blood plasma or an infusion of hetastarch may be necessary to treat the signs until the diet can take effect.
-Lymphangiectasia is rarely cured but can remain in remission for a long time.
-It can be fatal when unresponsive to treatment.
+In the case of primary intestinal lymphangiectasia, a diet of low-fat and high-protein aliments, supplemental calcium and certain vitamins has been shown to reduce symptom effects.
+This diet, however, is not a cure.
+If the diet is stopped, the symptoms will eventually reappear.
+Medication is also used to treat this disease, including Octreotide, Sirolimus, Anti-plasmin and, at least in one case, Trametinib.

 In animals

 Dog breeds commonly affected by lymphangiectasia and/or protein-losing enteropathy include the Soft-Coated Wheaten Terrier, Norwegian Lundehund, Basenji, and Yorkshire Terrier.